 Portugal has been establishing itself to both inside and outside investors as a "business"- and "transaction"-friendly jurisdiction.
-This is also reflected in the private equity sector.
+This also reflects in the private equity sector.

-Alas, some challenges remain, notably concerning timings for the resolution of disputes in the State courts (which is why transaction agreements usually contain arbitration clauses).
+Alas, some challenges remain, notably in what concerns timings for resolution of disputes in the State courts (which is why transaction agreements usually contain arbitration clauses).